WICG/scheduling-apis/explainers/prioritized-post-task.md

 controller.abort();
 ```

-**Note**: The above example also works if using an `AbortController` rather than
+**Note**: The example above also works if using an `AbortController` rather than
-a `TaskController`, which means `postTask` can easily be integrated into
+a `TaskController`, which means `postTask` can be easily integrated into
 existing code that uses `AbortSignals`.
 A full `TaskController` is only needed
 if priority might need to be changed, otherwise an `AbortController` suffices.
-In the future, we plan to explore using `TaskController` in other existing APIs
+In the future, we plan to explore using `TaskSignal` in other existing APIs
-to communicate priority change.
+to express priority and communicate priority change.

 ##### What happens when both a signal and priority are provided?